sadmankiba/bendability/docs/Boundaries.md

 **Observations**
 - Promoter boundaries:
-  - In most chrms, a rigid region than surrounding region.
-Probably Nucleosome Free Region (NFR).
+  - In most chrms, periodic rigidity and bendability is seen at about one nucleosomal distance.
+Rigid region is not highly rigid, not exactly at boundary mid.
   - In big chromosomes (e.g. IV), the dip is not much observable.
 Because of misalignment of boundaries.

 - Non-promoter boundaries: